 Also when you do automate it, you can put that script into source control - which you really want to do.

-It's your toolbox, learn the tools in it.
-Keyboard shortcuts, quick refactoring & formatting, regexp search & replace, themes and plugins galore ...
+Your IDE (and associated tools) is your main toolbox, learn the tools in it.
+Keyboard shortcuts, quick refactoring, regexp search & replace, themes and plugins galore ...

 This might be seen as a counter to the previous quote, but most IDEs also work with command line automation and plugin tools.
 Really these two go together - make sure you can do everything important from the command line, then use your IDE to make all those things happen neatly within your chose dev environment - the IDE can use the command line behind the scenes.

 Never trust the client.
 NEVER trust the client

 i.e. anything coming from the outside.
 You will be given bad data, the connection will go slow and die, validate everything you didn't create yourself.